WebAssembly/component-model/design/mvp/Explainer.md

 introduction and elimination rules of universal and existential types.

-Lastly, since "nominal" is often taken to mean "the opposite of structural", a valid question is whether any of the above "nominal typing".
+Lastly, since "nominal" is often taken to mean "the opposite of structural", a valid question is whether any of the above is "nominal typing".
 Inside a component, resource types act "nominally": each resource type definition produces a new local "name" for a resource type that is distinct from all preceding resource types.
 The interesting case is when resource type equality